hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 *1.* To make purchases using the iOS App Store, first you need to set up your Virtual Good in iTunes Connect, as described in [Configuring a Product](https://developer.apple.com/library/ios/documentation/LanguagesUtilities/Conceptual/iTunesConnectInAppPurchase_Guide/Chapters/CreatingInAppPurchaseProducts.html#//apple_ref/doc/uid/TP40013727-CH3-SW3).

 *2.* Now we need to tie the Virtual Good in your game to the product in iTunes Connect.
 We do this in the GameSparks Developer Portal:
-* Go to *Overview > Virtual Goods* and edit your Virtual Good.
+* Go to *Configurator > Virtual Goods* and edit your Virtual Good.
-* Insert the Product ID you gave your product within iTunes Connect into the *IOS Product ID* field.
+* Insert the Product ID you gave your product within iTunes Connect into the *iOS Product ID* field.

 *3.* After a purchase is made, get hold of the receipt as described in [Read the Receipt Data](https://developer.apple.com/library/ios/releasenotes/General/ValidateAppStoreReceipt/Chapters/ValidateRemotely.html#//apple_ref/doc/uid/TP40010573-CH104-SW2).